EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Results and Discussion

-Figures \ref{fig:workflowQ4} and \ref{fig:workflowQ5} display the results and process pipelines for questions 4 and 5, respectively.
-For the question 4 scenario, the framework could successfully find the criteria for the coexistence of the competitive exclusive viruses over multilayer networks, extend the analytical mean-field point of view that exists in literature, and show the dominance, coexistence, and extinction regimes in stochastic processes by designing the network properties that allow coexistence and tuning the parameters.
-Finally, for the last question, it not only determined the vaccination threshold for random and targeted cases but also carefully modeled the contact network to maintain the aforementioned centralities while having enough nodes to verify the targeted vaccination threshold.
-The presented results are truncated, and please refer to Supplementary Sections S1.4 and S1.5. for full detailed results of questions 4 and 5, respectively.\\
+Figure \ref{fig:workflowQ4} displays the results and process pipeline for Question 4.
+In this scenario, the framework successfully identified the criteria for the coexistence of competitive exclusive viruses over multilayer networks and extended the analytical mean-field approach in the literature.
+It demonstrated the dominance, coexistence, and extinction regimes in stochastic processes by designing contact network properties that enable coexistence and varying the model parameters.
+Full detailed results are provided in Supplementary Section \ref{S-sec:q4}.\\ Finally, for Question 5, the framework not only determined the vaccination thresholds for random and targeted vaccination strategies (75\% and 11.25\%, respectively), but also carefully modeled a configuration network to preserve the aforementioned centrality measures while ensuring a sufficient number of nodes to verify the targeted vaccination threshold.
+Stochastic realizations demonstrated the threshold's effectiveness by examining outcomes in regions both above and below it.
+Supplementary Figure \ref{S-fig:workflowQ5} presents the truncated workflow results for Question 5, with additional details provided in Supplementary Section \ref{S-sec:q5}.